-A load balancer is a networking device that distributes traffic across multiple back-end servers in order to improve website response times.
+A load balancer is a networking device that distributes traffic across multiple backend servers in order to improve website response times.
 The Barracuda Web Application Firewall can act as a stand-alone load balancer or work in conjunction with other load balancers.
-Situated in front of back-end servers, it distributes incoming traffic across the servers using the configured algorithm.
+Situated in front of backend servers, it distributes incoming traffic across the servers using the configured algorithm.
 The Barracuda Web Application Firewall supports load balancing of all types of applications.
-Load balancing ensures that subsequent requests from the same IP address will be routed to the same back-end server as the initial request.
-This guarantee of persistence requires an awareness of server health so subsequent requests are not routed to a server which is no longer responding.
-The Barracuda Web Application Firewall can monitor server health by tracking server responses to actual requests and marking the server as out-of-service when errors exceed a user configured threshold.
+Load balancing ensures that subsequent requests from the same IP address will be routed to the same backend server as the initial request.
+This guarantee of persistence requires an awareness of server health so subsequent requests are not routed to a server that is no longer responding.
+The Barracuda Web Application Firewall can monitor server health by tracking server responses to actual requests and marking the server as out-of-service when errors exceed a user-configured threshold.
 In addition, the Barracuda Web Application Firewall can perform out-of-band health checks, requests created and sent to a server at configured time intervals to verify its health.

 The Barracuda Web Application Firewall includes the following load-balancing features:

 - Distributes traffic requests among backend servers according to a user-configured algorithm.